GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 - Images without dimensions
 - Ads, embeds, and iframes without dimensions
-- Dynamically injected content such as Ads, embeds, and iframes without dimensions
+- Dynamically injected content such as ads, embeds, and iframes without dimensions
 - Web fonts

 {% Aside %}
-  For a visual overview of some of the context presented in this guide, see this section of the Optimize for Core Web Vitals from Google I/O 2020:
+  For a visual overview of some of the content presented in this guide, see the Optimize for Core Web Vitals video from Google I/O 2020:

   {% YouTube id="AQqFZ5t8uNc", startTime='88', width=2482, height=1396 %}
 {% endAside %}